waihankan/emailer/README.md

 2. For **Human Resource Department**
 	 - Firstly, you'll have to fill in the applicants' names and emails using Excel in `hr_applicants.csv` file.
 	 - Run `send_email.py` file using the command `python3 send_email.py` and follow the insturctions provided in the program.
-	 - The program will show the progress while you're sending custom email to specific recipent.
+	 - The program will show the progress while you're sending custom email to specific recipient.
 If everything runs smoothly it will show *SUCCESS* , and you are good to leave the program.
 	 - Do NOT forget to run the command `python3 clear_csv.py` as soon as you finish your emailing process as it will delete all the *names* and *emails* in `hr_applicants.csv` file.

 3. For **Public Relations Department**
-	- Firstly, you'll have to fill in the recipents' emails using Excel in `pr_applicants.csv` file.
+	- Firstly, you'll have to fill in the recipients' emails using Excel in `pr_applicants.csv` file.
 	- Run `send_pr.py` file using the command `python3 send_pr.py` and follow the insturctions provided in the program.
-	- The program will show the progress while you're sending custom email to all the recipents.
+	- The program will show the progress while you're sending custom email to all the recipients.
 If everything runs smoothly it will show *Sent Invitation Successfully*, and you are good to leave the program.
 	 - Do NOT forget to run the command `python3 clear_csv.py` as soon as you finish your emailing process as it will delete all the *emails* in `pr_applicants.csv` file.

 4. For **Academic Deparment**
 	- Firstly, you'll have to fill in the applicants' names using Excel in `academic_applicants.csv` file.
 	- Add additional attachments in the folder named `attachments`.
 	- Run `send_academic.py` file using the command `python3 send_academic.py` and follow the insturctions provided in the program.
-	- Last but not least do NOT forget to run the command `python3 clear_csv.py` as soon as you finish your emailing process as it will delete all the *emails* in `applicants.csv` file.
+	- Last but not least do NOT forget to run the command `python3 clear_csv.py` as soon as you finish your emailing process as it will delete all the *emails* in `academic_applicants.csv` file.

 ## Demo Images